 20. Killer Queen (Mercury), Sheer Heart Attack, 1974

 Freddie’s song about a high-end prostitute has a lighter feel after the dense sound and full-on fury of much of Queen II.
 The penchant for witty lyrics and camp, theatrical delivery was typical of Freddie in the ’70s — think of Lazing On A Sunday Afternoon, Seaside Rendezvous and Bicycle Race.
 Their first big hit single, it’s often forgotten that it was actually a double-A-side with Flick Of The Wrist (the one you won’t have heard on Tony Blackburn’s show, as Brian said at the Rainbow).
 Best moment: the guitar solo — one of Brian’s favourites, so he has indicated.

 19. Teo Torriatte (Let Us Cling Together) (May), A Day At The Races, 1976

 After Brian’s billet doux to America (Now I’m Here) came this paean to Japan, written after two incredibly successful tours there.
-Wonderful from start to finish, the song starts conventionally enough (albeit with a chorus partly sung in Japanese), until Brian reaches for the power chords and Freddie delivers a sensational middle eight (“When I’m gone / They’ll say we’re all fools and we don’t understand…”).
+Utterly gorgeous from start to finish, the song starts conventionally enough (albeit with a chorus partly sung in Japanese), until Brian reaches for the power chords and Freddie delivers a sensational middle eight (“When I’m gone / They’ll say we’re all fools and we don’t understand…”).
 The climax is an exquisite multi-tracked choir effect, emphasising the inclusive message of the song.
 The HD mix featured on the 2011 remasters is sublime.